 What Do Victims Of Verbal Emotional Abuse Look Like?

-Accomplished and professional women, successful men, and everyone in-between can be victimized.
-The common denominator is that the abuser is someone they love, and that they believe loves them.
+The common denominator is that the abuser is someone they love, and they believe loves them too.

 What Should You Do If You Are Being Verbally Emotionally Abused?